 Given the working environment, the power or intimidation of a peer or supervisor or the sensitivity of the workplace environment can make sexual violence common in the workforce.
 Pressure to engage in a sexual act against his or her will unfortunately happens as too many employees fear the loss of their job or other retaliation by an employer if they refuse sexual violence.

 What to do about it?

-If he does these practises on others as well it is better report him to his boss or the management.
-If your management does not tolerate this kind of behaviour the manager gets reprimanded and things should normalise or he is on his way out.
+If he does these practices on others as well it is better report him to his boss or the management.
+If your management does not tolerate this kind of behavior the manager gets reprimanded and things should normalize or he is on his way out.
 If they do nothing about it for whatever reason, then you better be on the way out.
 Believe me; this is much better for your health and possibly for your career.

 You think of going to HR?
 Think again.
 Human Resources has no power or clout to make senior management stop, as without the laws, they’re not mandated to make policies, and without the mandate, they don’t know what to do.
 I have described in detail the issues with HR here.

 As to numbers 5-7, these can be taken as criminal offences and if well proven will lead to immediate dismissal of the offender.
 Again, in some cases, companies might protect themselves from the outside, in which case you better look for a suitable alternative.